windingtree/developer-portal/docs/travel/publish.md

 Travel content can be published directly by travel suppliers, by technology providers on behalf of suppliers, by travel content aggregators or by travel agencies.

+Travel content and inventory is not stored on the blockchain, instead travel suppliers publish a public API endpoint from which authenticated travel buyers can search for offers and create bookings.

 Prequisites:

 * [Register your organization](/docs/orgid/register/) in Winding Tree marketplace